10 of the Most Beautiful Buildings in Morocco to Add to Your Itinerary

 Towering majestically over the coastal city of Casablanca, the Hassan II Mosque is one of the largest functioning mosques in Africa.
 Completed in 1993 after more than six years of construction, the mosque was the vision of King Hassan II himself, who collaborated closely with renowned French architect Michel Pinseau to bring this grand project to life.

 The mosque's design is a mesmerising blend of traditional Moroccan craftsmanship and modern engineering, topped by a 210-metre-high minaret.
 Skilled artisans from across the kingdom were enlisted to handcraft the marble walls, imbuing the structure with an unparalleled level of elegance.
-The crowning touch is the retractable roof, which allows worshippers to gaze up at the sky during prayer and feel truly connected to the divine.
+The crowning touch is the retractable roof, which allows worshippers to pray beneath the stars on clear nights.

 Entrance fee for Hassan II Mosque: 140 dirhams for adults, 30 dirhams for children over 6 years